TheRealDjElite/ComplianceAuditDashboard/README.md

 ## 🧰 Tools Used

-- SQL (MySQL or PostgreSQL) -- AI-assisted
+- SQL (MySQL or PostgreSQL, AI-assisted)
 - Database Schema
 - SQL Queries for Auditing and Reporting